wp-plugins/foxyshop/readme.txt

 == Changelog ==

+= 1.2
+* Added custom product sorting with drag and drop capability as well as an option to select your sorting preference.
+Note that if you have custom theme files you may need to copy the new sorting routine on foxyshop-all-products.php, foxyshop-search.php, and foxyshop-single-category.php in order to take full advantage of the new sorting power.
+* Internationalization Tweaks
+* Product feed moved to its own page
+* Squashed a bug with special characters in title name causing validation failure
+* Squashed a bug with negative price adjustments

-= 1.1 (February 23, 2011) =
+= 1.1
 * Added Internationalization Support (contact me if you can help translate)
-* Fixed bug where commas entered in price field would invalidate input
+* Squashed bug where commas entered in price field would invalidate input
-* Fixed bug in sale date calculation method
+* Squashed bug in sale date calculation method

-= 1.0 (February 20, 2011) =
+= 1.0
 * Initial release

 == Upgrade Notice ==